honestbleeps/Reddit-Enhancement-Suite/README.md

 1. RES is licensed under GPLv3, which means you're technically free to do whatever you wish in terms of redistribution.
 However, I ask out of courtesy that should you choose to release your own, separate distribution of RES, you please name it something else entirely.
 Unfortunately, I have run into problems in the past with people redistributing under the same name, and causing me tech support headaches.

-2. Related: RES is not submitted to browser extension pages like the Chrome Extension Gallery, AMO, etc, because the hope/intent is to provide simultaneous releases for all four browsers at once.
-This isn't possible given the variable approval times in each gallery, though.
-I ask that you please do not submit your own RES that isn't renamed there just to get browser syncing of extensions going - because like in #1, it has caused me issues in the past.
-Someone decided to submit to Chrome's gallery, then I was getting tech support requests from people who were on an old (his) version and weren't getting auto updated through my distribution channel.
+2. I ask that you please do not distribute your own binaries of RES (e.g. with bugfixes, etc).
+The version numbers in RES are important references for tech support so that we can replicate bugs that users report using the same version they are, and when you distribute your own - you run the risk of polluting/confusing that.
+In addition, if a user overwrites his/her extension with your distributed copy, it may not properly retain their RES settings/data depending on the developer ID used, etc.

 I can't stop you from doing any of this.
 I'm just asking out of courtesy because I already spend a great deal of time providing tech support and chasing down bugs, and it's much harder when people think I'm the support guy for a separate branch of code.